X-ray safety program

 For example, x-rays might be taken in 6 months after your previous appointment for fillings to check if new cavities have developed, especially underneath the filling.

 Therefore, the American Dental Association recommends x-ray exam at 6 months intervals for children and pediatric patients.
 Furthermore, x-rays serve as part of a photographic gallery to show the progress of growing tooth for children braces.

-Are x-rays safe?
+1) Are dental x-rays safe?

 Dental x-ray exams are SAFE!

 Dental do require very low levels of radiation exposure, but dental x-ray tools and techniques are designed to limit that.

 For comparison, exposure from a routine dental x-ray is LESS THAN…

 Reviewed by the American College of Obstetricians and Gynecologists, “Patients often need reassurance that prevention, diagnosis, and treatment of oral conditions, including dental x-rays (with shielding of the abdomen and thyroid) … are safe during pregnancy.”